-We are here to show that it IS possible to make extremely comfortable, locally made, ethical underwear.
+We are here to show that it IS possible to make extremely comfortable, Australian made, ethical underwear.

 BENEFITS OF TENCEL®